-White Paper Healthy and Trustworthy Educational Institutions
+White paper Healthy and Trustworthy Buildings

 More than ever, ventilation has become a critical component of non-residential buildings.
 A defective system can have serious consequences for the health of occupants by facilitating the transmission of viruses and bacteria.
-Throughout this white paper, we will go through the technologies available in the market that can assist with safely reopening educational institutions.
+Throughout this white paper, we will go through the technologies available in the market that can assist with safely opening spaces that are planning on welcoming back multiple persons such as offices, stores, educational institutions, hospitals and hotels.

 In all aspects of our lives, we expect the spaces we occupy to be healthy and trustworthy so that we can grow, learn, work and consume with peace of mind.
-Even more so when it concerns the well-being of our children and the professionals that see to their development.